bast/reproducible-rse/presentation.md

 - Create a time capsule and share it on [Zenodo](https://zenodo.org/) (or similar)

-- Document and .emph[communicate dependencies]
+- .emph[Document and communicate dependencies]

 - Have a common platform to test the code